 Getting from Zagreb to Zadar, Split or Dubrovnik

 A1 motorway, popularly called Dalmatina, connects Zagreb with Ploce since 2011 when construction of this motorway was finalized.
-This means that you can easily reach the entire Dalmatia via nice, modern, multiple-lane motorway.
+This means that you can easily reach the entire Dalmatia via a nice, modern, multiple-lane motorway.

 From Ploce, you still have about 100 km to Dubrovnik, on a coastal state road D8 (ex E65).
 This road is in good condition, but it is mostly a single carriageway road.
 At certain places, you will find a double-lane on one side of the road (the ascending side), while a single carriageway remains on the other side (three lanes in total).
 This helps a lot when you are stuck behind a truck or another slow-moving vehicle.

 This is also one of the most scenic roads in all Croatia.
-However, coastal road winds a lot, skirts along high cliff edges at some places and passes through many villages, where you are highly advised to respect speed limits.
+However, coastal road winds a lot, skirts along high cliff edges at some places, and passes through many villages, where you are highly advised to respect speed limits.
 This makes a trip a bit long and tiring.

 There are other few roads that you can take to reach Dalmatia from the north.